wp-plugins/metronet-profile-picture/readme.txt

 This plugin is fully compatible with <a href="http://wordpress.org/extend/plugins/post-thumbnail-editor/">Post Thumbnail Editor</a> for cropping any uploaded images.

 If you like this plugin, please leave a rating/review and mark the plugin as working.

+<h3>Translations</h3>
+If you would like to contribute a translation, please leave a support request with a link to your translation  or <a href="http://www.ronalfy.com/contact/">get in touch</a>.

 == Installation ==